News and Announcements: Landfill Oil Drop-Off Center Offers Limited Service

-Curbside recycling bins are provided by the service provider (i.e. town government, homeowners association / community association, or waste hauler) that is responsible for ensuring service.
-Recycling bins are also available for purchase at local home improvement stores and on-line.
+Curbside recycling containers are provided by the service provider (i.e. town government, homeowners association / community association, or waste hauler) that is responsible for ensuring service.
+Recycling containers are also available for purchase at local home improvement stores and on the Internet.

 Grass clippings, leaves, and twigs should not be set out in plastic bags, only use paper bags designed for yard waste or a reusable container.

 Accepted & Unaccepted Items for Curbside Recycling

 Plastic bags of any type are not accepted for curbside recycling because they cause equipment jamming issues at recycling sorting facilities, which also includes any plastic bags used for carrying out the recyclables.
-Place all recyclables loosely in recycling bin or toter.
+Place all recyclables loosely in recycling container.
 Plastic grocery bags should be returned to grocery stores for recycling.
 See the Plastic Bag Recycling Tab for programs related to plastic bag recycling.